elastio/bon/website/docs/guide/optional-members.md

-# Optional setters
+# Optional members

-Setters generated for function arguments or struct fields of `Option<T>` type are themselves optional to call.
+Setters generated for members of `Option<T>` type are themselves optional to call.
 If they aren't invoked, then `None` will be used as the default.

 **Example:**